OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### Reconciling via unique identifiers

-You can supply a column of unique identifiers directly to Wikidata in order to pull more data, but [these strings will not be “reconciled” against the external dataset](reconciling#reconciling-with-unique-identifiers).
-Apply the operation <span class="menuItems">Reconcile</span> → <span class="menuItems">Use values as identifiers</span> on your column of identifiers.
+You can supply a column of unique identifiers (in the form "Q###") directly to Wikidata in order to pull more data, but [these strings will not be “reconciled” against the external dataset](reconciling#reconciling-with-unique-identifiers).
+Apply the operation <span class="menuItems">Reconcile</span> → <span class="menuItems">Use values as identifiers</span> on your column of QIDs.
 All cells will appear as dark blue “confirmed” matches.
 Some of the “matches” may be errors, which you will need to hover over or click on to identify.

-If the same external identifier is assigned to multiple Wikidata items, all of the items are returned as candidates, with none automatically matched.
+If the same QID is assigned to multiple Wikidata items, all of the items are returned as candidates, with none automatically matched.

 ### Property paths